 How to Apply

-To apply for a 2024 WAM Ambassadorship, please submit the following information in a pdf file to firstname.lastname@example.org by July 31, 2023:
+To apply for a 2025 W+AM Ambassadorship, please submit the following information in a pdf file to firstname.lastname@example.org by July 31, 2024:

 - A current CV of the lead applicant (and co-organizers if applicable);

 - A detailed plan of the proposed activity (in-person or hybrid and must be completed 30 days prior to the May program), including dates and time frame;

 - A detailed budget of the proposed activity;

-- A reference letter from a faculty member at the lead applicant’s home institution and his/her consent to be an advisor of the proposed activity;
+- A reference letter from a faculty member at the lead applicant’s home institution and their consent to be an advisor of the proposed activity;

 - Written consent from the home institution to accept conference or activity grants from IAS and to administer reimbursement of conference or activity expenses from the grant;

-- Information on additional funding you will receive or apply for to support the proposed activity (e.g., a copy of the application or request for matching funds submitted to your department, university graduate council, diversity committee, AWM, faculty NSF grant, etc.).
+- Information on additional funding you will receive or apply for to support the proposed activity (e.g., a copy of the application or request for matching funds submitted to your department, university graduate council, AWM, faculty NSF grant, etc.).

 Applicants will be notified of their award status on or before August 31, 2024.